5 min read

 RPT Realty (Earnings Call – 5/12)

-And we have a plan for every asset that’s not grocer.
+And we have a plan for every asset that’s not a grocer.
 And some have leasehold encumbrances to — that we can’t get out of.
-But if a tenant falls in default or a tenant falls in bankruptcy and we see a way to get some of that real estate where we know we have a ABC Grocer, Whole Foods or Trader Joe’s, in our back pocket, that’s just more of a reason to actively negotiate or remedies for that location.
+But if a tenant falls in default or a tenant falls in bankruptcy and we see a way to get some of that real estate where we know we have an ABC Grocer, Whole Foods, or Trader Joe’s, in our back pocket, that’s just more of a reason to actively negotiate or remedies for that location.